 The Strategy starts by providing an overview of the Strategy's purpose and structure (Section 1).
 Section 2 puts Halton Hills in a broader context of pursuing FDI, including provincial FDI efforts and benefits.
 Section 3 addresses the role and importance of international trade and investment.
 These sections set the stage for Section 4, which outlines the Goals, Objectives, Strategies and Actions that respond to the key issues facing Halton Hills as identified by the research and outlined in the SWOT1 analysis.
 Section 5 provides a three-year implementation schedule that outlines the timing and resources required to carry out the recommended Action Plan.
 Section 6 provides the Economic Development Division with a Monitoring Program to assist with the management and implementation of the FDI Attraction Strategy.
-To conclude the Strategy, Section 7 outlines Halton Hills' first mission to attract FDI into the community.
+Section 7 outlines Halton Hills' first mission to The Netherlands to attract FDI.
+A mission to Germany is also recommended.
+Section 8 is the Conclusion.